daos-stack/daos/docs/user/filesystem.md

 * POSIX permissions inside an encapsulated namespace
   * Still enforced at the DAOS pool/container level
   * Effectively means that all files belong to the same "project"

+!!! note
+    DFS directories do not include the `.` (current directory) and `..` (parent directory) directory entries that are known from other POSIX filesystems.
+    Commands like `ls -al` will not include these entries in their output.
+    Those directorie entries are not required by POSIX, so this is not a limitation to POSIX compliance.
+But scripts that parse directory listings under the assumption that those dot directories are present may need to be adapted to to correctly handle this situation.
+    Note that operations like `cd .` or `cd ..` will still succeed in dfuse-mounted POSIX containers.

 It is possible to use `libdfs` in a parallel application from multiple nodes.
 DFS provides two modes that offer different levels of consistency.
 The modes can